 Interest on the FDIC-Insured Portfolio will be credited by the Bank on the last business day of each month based on the average daily balance on deposit in the FDIC-Insured Portfolio during such month.
 The interest rate on the FDIC-Insured Portfolio will be the Federal Reserve's Interest On Bank Reserves (IOBR), less 44 basis points times 0.5 ((IBOR Rate - 44bps)/2)).
 The FOMC normally meets eight times a year, and may also hold additional meetings and implement target rate range changes outside of its normal schedule.
 The State Administration Fee is subject to reduction if its application would cause a negative return on the FDIC-Insured Portfolio.
-Units in the FDIC-Insured Portfolio will have a daily net asset value that includes interest accruals on the Bank Account and is net of the applicable State Administrative Fee.
-If the interest rate on the FDIC-Insured Portfolio for any period is less than or equal to the State Administrative Fee for such period, the net interest accrual on Units in the FDIC-Insured Portfolio for any period is less than the State Administrative Fee for such period, the Board will waive the portion of the State Administrative Fee that exceeds such interest rate so that the State Administrative Fee shall not cause a negative return on amounts contributed to the FDIC-Insured Portfolio.
+Units in the FDIC-Insured Portfolio will have a daily net asset value that includes interest rate on the FDIC-Insured Portfolio for any period is less than or equal to the State Administrative Fee for such period, the net interest accrual on Units in the FDIC-Insured Portfolio for any period is less than or equal to the State Administrative Fee for such period, the Board will waive the portion of the State Administrative Fee for such period, the Board will waive the portion of the State Administrative Fee that exceeds such interest rate so that the State Administrative Fee shall not cause a negative return on amounts contributed to the FDIC-Insured Portfolio.